 What You Do:

-- Have your child heat the vegetable oil in a large saucepan or pot over medium heat, then add the onions, garlic, and ginger and cook, stirring occasionally, until the onions are soft and translucent, about 5 minutes.
+- Start by heating the vegetable oil in a large saucepan or pot over medium heat.
+Have your child help you add the onions, garlic, and ginger and cook, stirring occasionally, until the onions are soft and translucent, about 5 minutes.

 - Add the turmeric and crushed red pepper and cook for another minute or so.